Cheque and Credit Clearing Company: History

+In August 2019, the paper clearing system was shut down and replaced with a cheque truncation system called the cheque image clearing system.

 Members

 Members of the Cheque and Credit Clearing Company are individually responsible for processing cheques drawn by, or credited to, the accounts of their customers.
 In addition, several hundred other institutions provide cheque facilities for their customers and obtain indirect access to the cheque clearing mechanisms by means of commercially negotiated agency arrangements with one of the full members.

-Members of the Image Clearing System, as of 2019, are:
+Members of the Image Clearing System, as of 2024, were: